Which documents are required for import?

 - The export certificate (registration certificate part II).
 You need this certificate, together with the registration card or the certificate of ascription, for registration abroad.

 6. Is your vehicle going to a country outside the European Union or EFTA?
 Go to Customs for an 'export declaration'.

 Are you or the buyer driving the vehicle from the Netherlands abroad?
 You are allowed to drive for 14 days with the export certificate (registration certificate part II).
 Before you leave the country, inquire whether you are allowed to drive on public roads abroad with the export certificate and an export number plate.
 The rules in other countries may differ from the rules in the Netherlands.

 If you are driving on public roads in the Netherlands, the following rules apply:

 - Your vehicle must be insured.

-- Your vehicle must have a valid periodic technical inspection (APK) report.
+- Your vehicle must have a valid APK/MOT.

 Description Cost Exporting a vehicle through the RDW €10,95

-- Complete the form and attach a copy of the foreign licence number certificate.
-Click ‘Submit’.
+- Fill in the form and add a copy of the foreign vehicle registration document.
+Click on ‘Send’.

-If you are unable to submit the export registration online, please contact our customer service.
+You can't submit the notification for export online?
+Please contact our customer service.